-In most states applying the debatable reason standard, the relevant question is not whether the insured complied with industry standards or whether claims handling was reasonable, but rather whether the insured had a debatable reason for its claim determination.
-Therefore, testimony as to industry standards for claims handling and even testimony concerning the failure to comply with such standards should not be admissible because it is not relevant under the Federal Rules of Evidence 401, 402, and 403.
-Smith v.
-Allstate Insurance Co., 912 F. Supp.
-2d 242, 251-252 (W.D.
-Pa.
-2012) (quoting prior caselaw for the proposition that a bad faith case is not a malpractice case in which the insured's conduct would be judged by standards of the insurance industry).
+reasonable, but rather whether the insured had a debatable reason for its claim determination.
+Therefore, testimony as to industry standards for claims handling and even testimony concerning the failure to comply with such standards should not be admissible because it is not relevant under FEDERAL RULES OF EVIDENCE 401, 402, and 403.26

-In fact, a number of cases relying on expert testimony in a "bad faith" context are actually cases involving a claim of bad faith failure to settle, which in many jurisdictions actually applies a negligent standard.
-Moore v.
-GEICO General Insurance.
-Co., 633 F. Appx 924, 927-928 (11th Cir.
-2016); Camacho v.
-Nationwide Mutual Insurance Co., 13 F. Supp.
-3d 1364 (N.D.
-Ga.
-2014).
-Plaintiff's counsel will often respond to attempts to exclude bad faith experts by citing these bad faith failure to settle cases, and defense counsel needs to be careful to make the distinction between the different standards that apply.
+In fact, a number of cases relying on expert testimony in a "bad faith" context are actually cases involving a claim of bad faith failure to settle, which in many jurisdictions actually applies a negligence standard.27 Plaintiff's counsel will often respond to attempts to exclude bad faith experts by citing these bad faith failure to settle cases, and defense counsel should be careful to make the distinction between the different standards that apply.

-Moreover, the courts recognize that expert testimony "may be assigned talismanic significance in the eyes of the lay jurors."
-United States v.
-Frazier, 387 F.3d 1214 (11th Cir.
-2004).
+Moreover, courts recognize that expert testimony "may be assigned talismanic significance in the eyes of the lay jurors."
 As such, any probative value that such evidence may have is substantially outweighed by the danger of unfair prejudice, confusion of the issues, or misleading the jury.
-Accordingly, such evidence should be excluded under Federal Rule of Evidence 403.
+Accordingly, such evidence should be excluded under FEDERAL RULE OF EVIDENCE 403.